Tahoe Rim Trail Run Record

 “We went a good two and half miles off track, and I was absolutely horrified,” said Meissner, who won the Tahoe Marathon just two days before beginning his pacing duties.

-Journet, young at only 21 and practically a kid by ultra-endurance standards, surprised his pacer.
+Jornet, young at only 21 and practically a kid by ultra-endurance standards, surprised his pacer.
 “He didn’t even blink,” explained Meissner.
 “He just grabbed me by the shoulders, laughed and said, ‘More kilometers, more fun, Sean!’”

 Tahoe Rim Trail Map

 of trail running supported by Salomon.
-Journet’s earlier Quest attempt, on the notoriously difficult GR20 trail traverse of Corsica, resulted in a record shattering time of 32 hours, 52 minutes for the 120-mile trail.
+Jornet’s earlier Quest attempt, on the notoriously difficult GR20 trail traverse of Corsica, resulted in a record shattering time of 32 hours, 52 minutes for the 120-mile trail.

 But in Tahoe the question remained: could he complete a similar feat on American soil, especially after losing valuable time by getting lost.